gini/gini-vision-lib-android/screenapiexample/README.md

 ReviewActivity
 --------------

 The `ReviewActivity` handles the events from the Review Screen.
+As it is a subclass of the Gini Vision Library's `ReviewActivity` you have to declare it in your `AndroidManifest.xml`.
+We recommend setting the title to `gv_title_review`, limit the orientation to portrait and use the `GiniVisionTheme`

 It starts analyzing the taken picture in `ReviewActivity#onShouldAnalyzeDocument()` while the user reviews the picture.
 If the picture was rotated it cancels the analysis in `ReviewActivity#onDocumentWasRotated()`.
 If the analysis fails it calls `ReviewActivity#onDocumentAnalysisError()` to notify the base class and facilitate showing the error in the `AnalysisActivity`.

 When the document analysis successfully completed it calls `ReviewActivity#onDocumentAnalyzed()`.
 When the user clicks the next button either `ReviewActivity#onAddDataToResult()` or `ReviewActivity#onProceedToAnalysisScreen()` is called.